ardata-tech/sdk/README.md

 ## Getting Started

-To start using the Delta Storage SDK, you need to acquire your API_KEY from your [hot.delta.storage](https://hot.delta.storage/).
+To start using the Delta Storage SDK, you need to acquire your API_KEY from your [hot.delta.storage](https://hot.delta.storage/) account.
 Once you have your API_KEY, Here's how you can get started:

 ```typescript
 import DeltaStorageSDK from '@delta-storage/sdk'